Places to Visit in Pridnestrovie: Soviet Time Capsule

 6. Visiting the Kvint Cognac Distillery: A Taste of Soviet Luxury

 Experience a taste of luxury from the Soviet era at the Kvint Cognac Distillery.
 This place shows Pridnestrovie’s strong history of fine craftsmanship.
 For many years, this distillery has made high-quality cognac.
-They use traditional methods that have been passed down through the years.
+They stick to good old methods that have been handed down over the years.
 After a short walk, step inside the factory and learn about how cognac is made.

 Join a guided tour to see how grapes go from the vineyard to the bottle.
 You will find out about the distillation process, how aging in oak barrels works, and the skill of blending.
 This creates the wonderful flavors of Kvint cognac.